Updated May 2020

 Cultivation of Cannabis in Louisiana

-Cultivation of cannabis for any purpose is a major offense in Louisiana.
-Cultivation of any amount of marijuana as a first offense is punishable by a 5-year minimum mandatory sentence and 30 years maximum prison time, along with up to $50,000 in fines.
+The cultivation of cannabis for any purpose is a major offense in Louisiana.
+Cultivation of any amount of marijuana as a first offense is punishable by a five-year minimum mandatory sentence and 30 years maximum prison time, along with up to $50,000 in fines.
 Soliciting a minor to cultivate marijuana can lead up to 90 years in jail, with up to $20,000 in fines.

 DISCLAIMER: The information contained in this website is for general information purposes only; it does not constitute legal advice.
 Although we endeavor to keep the information up to date and correct, we make no representations or warranties of any kind, express or implied, about the completeness, accuracy, reliability, suitability or availability with respect to the website or the information, products, services, or related graphics contained on the website for any purpose.
 Therefore, any reliance you place on such information is strictly at your own risk.